 Many checking accounts offer an accompanying debit card to access funds.
-Though some savings accounts also offers debit cards, and digital-only banks or mobile apps are increasingly offering debit cards linked to their account or service.
+Though some savings accounts also offer debit cards, and digital-only banks or mobile apps are increasingly offering debit cards linked to their account or service.
 Ultimately, a debit card is dependent on another source for the funds it accesses.

 |Checking account||Debit card|